 - Shuffle the Cards: Commence each hand with a thorough shuffle, employing at least four riffle shuffles and a cut to maintain randomness.
 The process is essential to prevent players from gaining insights into card locations.

-- Deal the Cards: Initiating with the player to the left of the dealer button, distribute two hole cards to each player.
+- Deal the Cards: Initiate with the player to the left of the dealer button and distribute two hole cards to each player.
 The method of dealing can vary, adopting either an American style, involving a face-down pinch and flick, or a European style, utilizing a top card slide with a spin.

-- Manage the Pot: The poker dealer shoulders the responsibility of overseeing betting rounds, ensuring proper bets and bet sizes.
-The positional play is of paramount importance, with the action starting from the player to the left of the big blind pre-flop.
+- Manage the Pot: The poker dealer oversees betting rounds and ensures proper bets and bet sizes.
+Positional play is of paramount importance, with the action starting from the player to the left of the big blind pre-flop.

 - Burn and Turn: Conclude each betting round by "burning" the top card of the deck, placing it face-down into the muck pile.
 Subsequently, reveal the required number of community cards for the current street or betting round.
 This precautionary measure prevents the identification of marked decks.